EndeNeu/Lambda/README.md

 # Lambda Expression Library #

 This is a simply lambda expression parser which offers also the possibility to apply beta reduction operations.
+The library is fully functional, every operation applied returns always a new expression, there's no mutability.

 * Create lambda expressions;
 * Beta reduction with lambda expression as argument;